-X Federal methodology (FM)
+- □ Federal methodology (FM)

-Institutional methodology (IM)
+- □ Institutional methodology (IM)

-Both FM and IM
+- □ Both FM and IM

-Need-based Non-need-based Scholarships/Grants (Include non-need- (Exclude nonzenom smps srums based aid use to need-based aid use meet need.) to meet need.)
-Federal \$5,779,837 \$838,672 State all states, not only the state in which your institution is located \$3,068,135 \$34,750 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$90,520,185 \$39,097,425 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$828,284 \$202,880 Total Scholarships/Grants \$100,196,441 \$40,173,727

 Need-based Non-need-based

-Self-Help (Include non-need- (Exclude non-

-Sen Heip based aid use to need-based aid use

-meet need.) to meet need.)
+(Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)

+Scholarships/Grants

+Federal

+State all states, not only the state in which your institution is located

+Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

+Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college

+Total Scholarships/Grants

+Self-Help

-Student loans from all sources (excluding parent loans) \$13,281,554 \$3,542,664
+Student loans from all sources (excluding parent loans)

-Federal Work-Study \$645,747 Not Applicable
+Federal Work-Study Not Applicable

-State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$856,000 \$300,500
+State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

-Total Self-Help \$14,783,301 \$3,843,164
+Total Self-Help

-Need-based Non-need-based

-Miscellaneous (Include non-need- (Exclude non-
+Parent Loans

-Transcential Court based aid use to need-based aid use

-meet need.) to meet need.)
+Need-based Non-need-based (Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)
+Tuition Waivers Note: Reporting is optional.

-Parent Loans \$11,102,814 \$1,992,393

-Tuition Waivers

-Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$2,487,887 \$1,914,032
+Do not report tuition waivers elsewhere.
+Athletic Awards

-Athletic Awards \$1,370,956 \$4,181,183

-- H2.
-Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+H2.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-fulltime undergraduates who applied for and were awarded financial aid from any source.

+- ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.

-Letter Number of Enrolled Students Awarded Aid Full-time, First-time, First-Year Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2022 cohort) 1269 3945 23 В Number of students in line a who applied for need-based financial aid 1166 3087 5 C Number of students in line b who were determined to have financial need 954 2578 3 D Number of students in line c who were awarded any financial aid 945 2572 2 E Number of students in line d who were awarded any need-based scholarship or grant aid 790 2153 1 F Number of students in line d who were awarded any need-based self-help aid 690 1948 2 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 934 2477 1 н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 257 665 0 I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 83% 81% 20% J The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$45,720 \$43,446 \$13,720 K Average need-based scholarship or grant award of those in line e \$13,730 \$15,208 \$9,439 L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$4,002 \$4,617 \$3,500 M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$3,262 \$4,071 \$3,500
+Number of Enrolled Students Awarded Aids Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) в Number of students in line a who applied for need-based financial aid С Number of students in line b who were determined to have financial need D Number of students in line ${f c}$ who were awarded any financial aid Е Number of students in line d who were awarded any need-based scholarship or grant aid F Number of students in line d who were awarded any need-based self-help aid G Number of students in line d who were awarded any non-need- based scholarship or grant aid н Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans) I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC ( PLUS loans, unsubsidized loans, and private alternative loans) J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC ( PLUS loans, unsubsidized loans, and private alternative loans ) к Average need-based scholarship or grant award of those in line e L Average need-based self-help award ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f

+Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad М Average need-based loan ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f who were awarded a need-based loan